AmberLee2427/cipher/README.md

 The water drips from me into this wild place that is mine; 1, 2, 3.
 And for the first time in a long time, I feel like I can breathe.

 The door stays open.

+I look up at the storm heart pounding, and I whisper to it, crazed by with hope, "if you awsered me, who would here it?"